Ivan-Krul/GraphEditor/README.md

 For saving/loading your graphs you can use Python scripts to make the program more flexible.
 Also you can use CLI tools to make advanced interface for your programs.
 It can also support aliases or functions, where you can speed up your progress.
+You can also assisting with variables to produce faster results

 Help
 ===============